Slack CEO Stewart Butterfield (Photo credit: Carlo Ricci for Forbes)

 Being able to read the room is such a crucial skill, adds Phunware sales executive Mike Snavely, that he’s willing to hire people who don’t know much about technology if they have a gift for relating to other people.
 It doesn’t bother him at all that Tabb started out selling running shoes or that Elizondo sells handmade jewelry at weekend crafts fairs as a hobby.
 Eccentricity, as least relative to the geeks coding all night in the back, sharpens people skills, he finds.

-2014 reportby the Association of American Colleges & Universities found that engineering majors earned an average of about $92,000 a year in their late 30s, compared with about $61,000 for graduates with degrees in the humanities or social sciences.
+To be sure, the financial payoff of an engineering degree remains strong.
+A 2014 reportby the Association of American Colleges & Universities found that engineering majors earned an average of about $92,000 a year in their late 30s, compared with about $61,000 for graduates with degrees in the humanities or social sciences.
 But strong social skills turn out to be just as important as brainpower in determining future earnings potential.
 Catherine Weinberger, an economist at UC, Santa Barbara, has been analyzing government data on thousands of high school students and the incomes they earn many years later.
-Among her
+Among her findings: People with balanced strengths in social and math skills earn about 10% more than their counterparts who are strong in only one area.
+In fact, socially inept math whizzes fare no better than go-getters who struggle with numbers.

 Big tech employers are widening their hiring horizons beyond the STEM fields: science, technology, engineering and math.
 Larry Quinlan, Deloitte’s chief information officer, argues in favor of “STEAM,” in which the A stands for the arts.
 “It’s not enough to be technologically brilliant,” Quinlan says.
 “We need senior people who understand business processes, too.”